Symptoms of a Bow in Need of a Rehair

 This is typically a symptom of one of two things:1.
 The player has applied too much rosin.

 white hair and can tend to create a rosin cloud when the player uses the bow.
-If the bow hair is still on the shorter side and has been replaced fairly recently, we may recommend playing through some of the rosin to try and preserve the existing bow hair.
+If the bow hair is still on the shorter side and has been replaced fairly recently, we may recommend playing through some of the built-up rosin to try and preserve the existing bow hair.

 However, if the rosin build-up is too excessive, we may have to recommend a rehair to offer a fresh start.
 2. The bow needs a rehair.

 There comes a time when a player has simply played through the life of the bow hair.
-With repeated use, the bow hair the player to apply more and more rosin to try to replicate the same grip they once had when the hair was new and fresh.
+With repeated use, the bow hair requires the player to apply more and more rosin to try to replicate the same grip they once had when the hair was new and fresh.
 This build-up of rosin creates a scratchy sound and the old hair requires more work to use.

 With normal use, most bows require a rehair every 6-12 months.